Application for Admission

 11139 Anderson St.

 - Transcript Evaluations: International students must have their foreign transcripts reviewed by one of the following evaluation services prior to applying and submitted to PharmCAS by their published November deadline:

 - English Composition: Applicants who have earned their degree outside of the United States must complete 9 quarter or 6 semester units of English Composition.
 This should be the freshman composition sequence (equivalent to ENGL 1A and 1B).
 Remedial English and English as a Second Language (ESL) courses are not acceptable to fulfill the requirement.
 English courses must be taken from the English Department.

 - TOEFL Test: If the applicant's native language is not English, or if most education was completed in a non-English program, a score of at least 80 (internet-based) on the TOEFL (Test of English as a Foreign Language) is required.
 Some consideration is given to applicants who have earned a college degree in the United States.
 Please visit www.TOEFL.org for more information.

-Please note that LLUSP has a rolling admissions policy in which we review completed applications and accept students on a continual basis from November 2 through March 31.
+Please note that LLUSP has a rolling admissions policy in which we review completed applications and accept students on a continual basis from November through the end of March.